 Hugh Allen looks appropriately earnest as he walks around the brooding, elegant Vue de Monde dining room on level 55 of Rialto Tower.
 Solemnity quickly turns to mischief, though, when he plucks a bottle of 1988 Petrus Pomerol grand vin from Vue’s hallowed wine cellar and pretends to drop it.
 He smiles, like he’s just broken into a rich uncle’s wine collection, before carefully putting the bottle – worth several thousand dollars – back in its place.

-The 24-year-old has just been promoted to executive chef at Shannon Bennett’s renowned fine diner.
+The 24-year-old was recently promoted to executive chef at Shannon Bennett’s renowned fine diner.
 He’s serious for his age, and ready for the challenge ahead.
 But he also clearly loves what he does, and seems ready to steam ahead.

 Despite his age, Allen is no greenhorn in the kitchen.
 At 15 he started as an apprentice at Neil Perry’s Rockpool Bar & Grill, where he worked until moving to Vue de Monde.
 There, as an 18-year-old chef de partie, he won the Gault & Millau Potentialist of the Year Award in 2015.
 In 2016, he travelled to Copenhagen to ask Rene Redzepi for a job at Noma, arguably the industry’s most famous kitchen, where Allen worked for close to three years.
 He was also involved in Redzepi’s 2016 Sydney and 2018 Mexico Noma pop-ups.
 He began his second chapter with Bennett as group sous chef for the Vue Group, though it wasn’t long before he was tapped for the top job on level 55.